Table of contents

 Hill Slope and Green Space Protection

-Kirsten, along with Val Schier, Diane Forsyth and Julia Leu were also great allies in the fight to protect Cairns hill-slopes and other key green spaces from property development.
+Kirsten, along with Val Schier, Diane Forsyth, Julia Leu and myself, were passionate advocates in the fight to protect Cairns hill-slopes and other iconic green spaces from property development.
+Together we voted to protect 18 hectares of bushland, including Taylor Point on the Northern Beaches.

 Cairns Regional Council Disaster Management Unit